Agusan del Sur: Agriculture

 Rice occupies the largest cultivated area, with 243.85 km2 of irrigated area with a yield of 410 t/km2, and rainfed rice with an area of about 165.73 km2 with a yield of 300 t/km2.
 The province's rice production has the estimated capacity to feed 1,072,456 people—far more than the province's population.
 Ironically, rice insufficiency persists, especially in the upland and hard to reach barangays.

 Corn plantations cover 255.25 km2 for both white and yellow corn with a total production of 55,767 t in 2000 with surplus corn grits of 31,106 MT enough to feed more than 2 million people, four times greater than the province's population.

 Banana is another abundant crop covering an area of 127.45 km2.
 Banana chips are also processed in the province.

 Oil palm plantation covers 118 km2.
 The plantation is a Malaysian-Filipino joint venture, with agrarian reform beneficiaries as land owners.
 Crude oil is processed in the sites of Rosario, and Trento.

 Coconut trees are widespread in the province, covering 393.36 km2.

 Poultry and livestock

 Despite the government's efforts to increase poultry and livestock production, deficits in meat supply persist.
 Processed poultry and beef are imported from Davao City and Cagayan de Oro.

 Fish

-Agusan del Sur is highly dependent on Surigao del Sur and other provinces for the supply of marine products.
+Agusan del Sur is highly dependent on Surigao del Sur and other nearby coastal provinces for the supply of marine products.
 However, the province has abundant supply of fresh water fish like mudfish, catfish and tilapia.